GregoriM04/stats-card/README.md

 ### Useful resources

 - [W3schoools - HTML Semantic Elements](https://www.w3schools.com/html/html5_semantic_elements.asp) - This helped me to understand how to use semantic elements on HTML in a better way.
+- [MYBLUELINUX.COM - Gradient over image](https://www.mybluelinux.com/css-how-add-gradient-over-image/) - With this article I learnd how to use gradient property over an image.

 ## Author